10 Reasons Why Gerbera Daisy is Dying and How to Revive It

 How to fix it

 Ensure that your Gerbera Daisy is always healthy by providing it with the right growing conditions.
-However, these pests infestations may be prevalent in dry growing conditions.
+However, these pests infestations are prevalent in dry growing conditions.

 To reduce pest infestations, elevate humidity especially if the temperatures are too high.
-You may also grow the plant in a bathroom or other humid conditions in the home.
+You may also grow the plant in a well-lit bathroom and other humid conditions in the home.

 In addition, keep the plant well pruned by removal of the dead, yellow, and diseased foliage as well as spent blooms to minimize the hiding places for these pests.